 If this were ever possible, it seems so today.
 We are a generation that has participated in the reinvention of media, science and technology — we have cause for optimism and experience with forging new rules.
 Many aspects of parenting are timeless, but others have changed radically in recent decades: Fathers today spend twice as much time with their children as they did 30 years ago, for instance.
 More mothers are working or finding other ways to stay socially and culturally engaged.
 American cities are undergoing a kind of parenting renaissance — more young families are staying in cities, and as a result cities are becoming more family-friendly.
 And yet despite all this progress (some would say because of it), parenting remains an extremely challenging job.

 The second part of our mission is to make this challenge easier, to help parents navigate and keep pace with the modern, ever-changing world of parenting.
-To this end, we offer Strollerderby, the most comprehensive parenting blog on the planet; Parental Advisory, our advice column; and regular features about products, fashion, entertainment, travel, trends and health.
-Our short, straightforward reviews are designed to help new parents navigate the ever-rising ocean of gadgets (five-piece anti-gas baby bottles! electric wipe-warmers! multi-position slings!).
+To this end, we offer a community of the most talented bloggers who write regularly about buzzing topics including fashion, entertainment, travel, trends and health, in addition to personal essays.

 — Rufus Griscom and Alisa Volkman